 Document storage and management

 Google Drive and Dropbox are popular options for storing files in the cloud.
 Edit that Powerpoint presentation on the train, update your spreadsheets during a meeting, or review a document as you wait in line for your coffee.
-Invite colleagues and clients to view, download, and collaborate too.
+Invite colleagues and clients to view, download, and work with you.

 The freedom to print from any device, to any printer, at home, work, or elsewhere.
 That’s the reality of cloud-printing.
 Cloud printing services, like Google Cloud Print, remove the hassle of downloading, maintaining, and installing drivers for each printer.
 The service allows you to manage your printers and printing jobs, and share printers securely from your Google Account.